 Dates: Majority of material found within 1834-1977- 1834-1884

-Scope and Content note This collection is comprised of the two volume manuscript of unpublished poems of John G. Whittier, compiled by Elizabeth Nicholson and Sarah Lloyd.
+Overview These unpublished poems of John G. Whittier were compiled by Elizabeth Nicholson and Sarah Lloyd.
 The volumes include copies of many of John Greenleaf Whittier's early poems, as well as poetry by other poets, and sketches and illustrations.

 Overview This collection is comprised of the scripts, generally for one-act plays, written by Rosalie Regen.
 Each play focuses on Quaker history, and particularly important Quaker individuals, including Elizabeth Fry, John Woolman, William Penn, Rufus Jones, George Fox, Mary Fisher, and John Greenleaf Whittier.